SkillsFundingAgency/tl-marketing-and-communication/README.md

            lat
            long
            popcnt
+2. Make sure the functions project is running.
-2. Using a tool such as Postman, create a POST request with address http://localhost:7071/api/UploadIndexOfPlaceNames.
+3. Using a tool such as Postman, create a POST request with address http://localhost:7071/api/UploadIndexOfPlaceNames.
-3. Set body to form-data and add a key called file then select your csv file to attach it.
+4. Set body to form-data and add a key called file then select your csv file to attach it.
-4. Press send to upload the file.
+5. Press send to upload the file.

 ## Azure Functions